Yen soft, but weak yuan and Sing dollar tumble flag virus risks

 Yet with more than 99% of confirmed cases confined to China, drastic quarantine measures in place and the central bank pouring trillions of yuan into the financial system, investors have partially unwound their recent flight to safety.

 The yen had tumbled with gold, bonds and other safe-havens overnight in its worst session in six months.
-The Japanese currency nursed losses on Wednesday - last trading near a week-low at 109.45 yen per dollar.
+The Japanese currency nursed losses on Wednesday - last trading near a week-low at 109.45 yen per dollar JPY=.

-The Australian dollar bounced from a four-month trough of $0.6679 to $0.6737, with hawkish comments from the central bank chief offering extra support.
+The Australian dollar bounced from a four-month trough of $0.6679 to $0.6737, with hawkish comments from the central bank chief offering extra support AUD=D3.

 A slightly weaker yuan and a collapse in the Singapore dollar, after hints at virus-driven policy easing, show that an abundance of caution remains, however.